La revue hebdomadaire des marchés

 Executive summary:

-• The European Central Bank raised rates to 4%
+• The European Central Bank hinted it could start cutting rates in June

 Ce document peut renfermer des énoncés prospectifs.
 Il s’agit d’énoncés de nature prévisionnelle qui dépendent d’événements ou de conditions futurs ou qui y font référence, ou qui incluent des termes comme « prévoit », « anticipe », « croit » ou des expressions négatives de ces termes.
 Tout énoncé portant sur les stratégies, les perspectives ou les rendements futurs ainsi que sur l’avenir possible d’un fonds constitue également un énoncé prospectif.
 Les énoncés prospectifs sont basés sur des prévisions et projections actuelles à l’égard d’événements futurs, et sont assujettis, notamment, à des risques, des incertitudes, des hypothèses et des facteurs économiques qui pourraient amener les résultats ou événements réels à différer considérablement des attentes courantes.
 Nous vous recommandons d’envisager attentivement tous ces facteurs avant de prendre une décision de placement et d’éviter de trop vous fier aux déclarations prospectives.
 Investissements Russell n’a aucune intention précise de mettre à jour une déclaration prospective à la suite de nouvelles informations, d’événements futurs ou d’autres raisons.